-- 1. if (queue defined in job description xrsl) - submit to that queue w/o modification if authorised in the queue block - 2. elseif (no queue defined in job description xrsl but a default queue is defined in arc.conf) - substitute the default queue into xrsl if authorised in the queue block - 3. elseif (no queue in defined in job description xrsl and no default queue is defined in arc.conf and the VO is authorised in one of the arc.conf queues) - substitute into xrsl the first of the queues where the VO is authorised according to arc.conf - 4. else - reject
+- 1. if (queue defined in job description xrsl) - submit to that queue w/o modification if authorised in the queue block - 2. elseif (no queue defined in job description xrsl but a default queue is defined in arc.conf) - substitute the default queue into xrsl if authorised in the queue block - 3. elseif (no queue in defined in job description xrsl and no default queue is defined in arc.conf and the VO is authorised in one of the arc.conf queues) - substitute into xrsl the first of the queues where the VO is authorised according to arc.conf - 4. else - reject any VO is authorised in a queue that has no authorisation defined at all.

-Note that this means that you must ensure that the authoroups you wish to allow submission from, are authorized in the queue you intend the authoroup to submit to.
+Note that this means that you must ensure that the authgroups you wish to allow submission from, are authorized in the queue you intend the authgroup to submit to.
 An example of an arc.conf setup that previously could result in the LRMS selecting the queue, but where submission today will be rejected could be the following:

 '''

 [authgroup:exp1]

 ...

 [authgroup:exp2]

 ...

 [mapping]

-..
+...

+[queue:queue1]

-[queue:queue1] allowaccess= exp1
+allowaccess= exp1

 [queue:queue2]

 allowacces= exp1

 '''